PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Specifications

-PreSonus Eris E5 XT Specifications.
+PreSonus Eris Studio 5 Specifications.

 Under the hood is an 80W Class AB amplification system.
 The split between the two is 45W for the low-frequency driver and 35W for the high-frequency driver.
 It’s an efficient and effective system that manages to strike a great balance between high-fidelity and amplification.

 Max SPL is 102dB at 1m, but this number can often be misleading.
 While it can reach that level, the performance takes a noticeable hit.
 Everything runs smoothly until the 85dB mark, but some distortion is present as you creep into the 90s.
-In most day-to-day scenarios in the studio, you won’t want to run these that loud anyway, but it is worth highlighting if you tend to crank your monitors up occasionally.

 Tuning Options